zeek/zeek-docs/scripts/base/utils/addrs.zeek.rst

    Extracts all IP (v4 or v6) address strings from a given string.

-   :input: a string that may contain an IP address anywhere within it.
+   :param input: a string that may contain an IP address anywhere within it.

-   :check_wrapping: if true, will only return IP addresses that are wrapped in matching pairs of spaces, square brackets, curly braces, or parens.
+   :param check_wrapping: if true, will only return IP addresses that are wrapped in matching pairs of spaces, square brackets, curly braces, or parens.
 This can be used to avoid extracting strings that look like IPs from innocuous strings, such as SMTP headers.

    :returns: an array containing all valid IP address strings found in *input*.